jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 #### Analyzer `_KeepYearMonth`

-This analyzer will be used to keep only the year and the month from a full date like `2014-10-14 10:25:34`.
+This analyzer will be used to extract the year and the month from a full date, such as `2014-10-14 10:25:34`.
 This data will then be used as a facet to filter on month.

 Go to tab `Schema` / `Analyzer` and create this analyzer:

 ![Second analyzer](database_analyzer_2.png)

-The regular expression to use is `([0-9]{4}\-[0-9]{2}).*`.
+The regular expression to use here is `([0-9]{4}\-[0-9]{2}).*`.

-You can test it in the test area in the bottom.
+You can also test it in the test area in the bottom.

-### Create schema
+### Creating the schema

-Go to tab `Schema` and create fields as shown in this screenshot:
+Go to the `Schema` tab and create the following fields:

 ![Schema of the index](database_schema.png)

-Some fields are created in several versions, each one using a particular analyzer.
-For example the `title` and `titleStandard` fields will receive the same value (title of the article) but will index it in a different way: the field `title` will use a `TextAnalyzer` and the field `titleStandard` will use a `StandardAnalyzer`.
-We will then use these fields with some different weight when creating the query.
+Some fields get created in several versions, each one using a particular analyzer.
+For instance the `title` and `titleStandard` fields both store the same value (the title of the article) but index it in a different way: the field `title` uses a `TextAnalyzer` and the field `titleStandard` uses a `StandardAnalyzer`.
+These fields will be assigned different weights when creating the query.

 Have a look at the [How to use analyzers](../faq/indexing/how_to_use_analyzers.md) page to understand it all.

-#### Default and unique field
+#### Default and unique fields

-With lists located at the top of the page (still in tab `Schema`) configure the index with:
+Using the lists located at the top of the page (still in the `Schema`tab) configure the index with:

 * Default field: `content`
 * Unique field: `id`

 The unique field will be used to uniquely identify the documents.
-When crawling the database, if an article already existing in the index is found in the database then it will be updated by the content from the database.
+When crawling the database, those articles that already exist in the index will thus be updated rather than created.

-## Configure crawler
+## Configuring the crawler

-Here comes the part where we need to actually work with the database.
+Here comes the part where we actually work with the database.

-Go to tab `Crawler` / `Database` and click button `New crawl...`.
+Go to the `Crawler` / `Database` tab and click the `New crawl...` button.

-Configure the first tab as shown here:
+Configure the first tab as follows:

 ![Configuring the crawler](database_crawler_1.png)

-Of course you will need to use some customized information:
+The following information is specific to your project:

 * Driver class: choose the one matching your type of database
 * JDBC URL: this connection string can vary depending on your type of database.
 For MySQL for example it will be: `jdbc:mysql://<host>:<port_if_any>/<database_name>`
 * Of course the database host must be accessible from the servers used by OpenSearchServer.
-* User: user with read right on your database
+* User: a user with read rights to your database
-* Password: password for this user
+* Password: the password for this user

-The `SQL Select` query is the one explained earlier.
-The `UNIX_TIMESTAMP()` function will be used to saved the time of indexing.
-An SQL `CONCAT` is used to concatenate lastname ans firstname of authors.
+The `SQL Select` query was the one discussed near the beginning of this tutorial.

+The `UNIX_TIMESTAMP()` function will be used to save the time of indexing.
+An SQL `CONCAT` is used to concatenate lastname and firstname for the authors.

-Click button `Check`.
-A popup showing name of columns should be displayed:
+Click the `Check` button.
+A popup displaying the name of columns pops up:

 ![Checking query](database_crawler_check.png)

-Go to tab `FieldMap` and add these mappings:
+Go to the `FieldMap` tab and add these mappings:

 ![Configuring the crawler](database_crawler_2.png)

-What this means is quite simple: value of each found column from the SQL query will be indexed into a particular field of the schema.
-The `Copy of` feature used earlier when creating fields will be used to copy the same value to different fields (no need to add several mappings to those fields here).
+What this means is:
+* the value of each column found by the SQL query will be indexed in a particular field of the schema
+* the `Copy of` feature used earlier when creating fields will be used to copy a single value value to several fields, sparing the need to add multiple mappings to those fields

 Create (or Save) the Crawl and then click on the button with the green icon to start it.
 It should quickly say "Complete".

-> If message "Error" is shown, hover the message with your mouse and more information will be displayed in a tooltip.
+> If message "Error" is shown, hover over it with your mouse to get a tooltip.
 It may be an SQL error, or you may have forgotten some mappings in the `FieldMap` tab.
-The "Unique field" of the schema in particular **must have a mapped valued**.
+The "Unique field" of the schema in particular **must have a mapped values**.

 ![Starting the crawler](database_crawler_3.png)

-## Configure autocompletion
+## Configuring the autocompletion

-Go to tab `Schema` / `Auto-completion` and create an autocompletion item using the field "autocomplete":
+Go to the `Schema` / `Auto-completion` tab to create an autocompletion item, using the field "autocomplete":

 ![Configuring the autocompletion](database_autocompletion.png)

-Click button "Create" and in the list below click on the "Build" button to fill in the auto-completion sub-index with values.
+Click the `Create` button.
+In the list below click on the `Build` button to populate the auto-completion sub-index.

-## Create a query
+## Creating a query

-Some documents are now indexed we did half the job!
-We still need to create a query to be able to search for them.
+The documents are now indexed, and that's half the battle.
+But we still need a query to search them.

-Go to tab `Query` and create a new query (type `Search (field)`, named "search" for instance).
+Go to the `Query` tab and create a new query (type `Search (field)`), named "search".

 Configure it as shown below: